trufflesuite/trufflesuite.com/src/docs/truffle/how-to/create-a-project.md

 ---
-title: Creating a Project
+title: Create a project
 layout: docs.hbs
 ---
-# Creating a Project
+# Create a project

 To use most Truffle commands, you need to run them against an existing Truffle project.
 So the first step is to create a Truffle project.